Black-Speedy/DIS-Projekt/README.md

 ## Database init
 1. setup your databse in route.py file.
-2. edit create_tables.sql to reflect your systems filepath.
+2. edit 8 lines of create_tables.sql to reflect your systems filepath.
 2. run create_tables.sql in your database.

 ## Running flask